Unpaid Holiday Pay Claims – One Worker's Battle

 Unhappy with the Tribunal's decision that Mr King was entitled to holiday pay for all leave to which he had been entitled while working for SWW, but had not taken (as it was unpaid), SWW appealed the case to the Employment Appeal Tribunal (EAT).
 The EAT sent the case back to the Employment Tribunal for reconsideration, including on the question of whether Mr King had been prevented “for reasons beyond his control” from taking his leave.

 An appeal was made by Mr King to the Court of Appeal, which then asked for clarification on several issues of EU law from the European Court of Justice (CJEU).
-At this point in time, the case is still ongoing.
-The Advocate General has given this Opinion and a decision is yet to be made by the CJEU.
+The Advocate General submitted his opinion back in July of this year, and now a decision has been reached by the CJEU.

 Denying Billions Of Workers Holiday Pay